pimpalemahesh/connectedhomeip/examples/temperature-measurement-app/esp32/DIAGNOSTICS_DEMO_README.md

 ## Steps to read data using chip-tool

-1. Open new terminal and navigate to chip-tool directory
+1. Open new terminal and unzip chip-tool from tools directory
 ```
-cd path/to/chip-tool
+cd tools/
+unzip chip-tool.zip
 ```

 2. Commission device using chip-tool